-San Diego Forgives A 'Couple Million Dollars' Worth Of Library Overdue Book Fees
+San Diego Forgives $2 Million Worth Of Library Overdue Book Fees

 The city's library system is pardoning nearly 133,000 residents who neglected an essential tenet of public libraries' code, to return borrowed books, officials announced this week.

-The forgiven overdue fines would have amounted to a "couple million dollars," local outlet KNSD-TV reports, citing Library Director Misty Jones.
+The forgiven overdue fines would have amounted to "more than $2 million in library fines," member station KPBS reports.
 The city stopped charging daily late fees in July of last year, so the accumulated millions don't include the last nine months.

 More than half of the tardy borrowers had racked up late charges of more than $10, which meant they were blocked from checking out any more books.